Efficiency Heating & Cooling

 Frequent Cycling | The furnace turns on and off more frequently than usual (short cycling). | Clogged air filter, improperly sized furnace, malfunctioning thermostat, or airflow issues. |

-Increased Energy Bills | A sudden spike in heating bills without a corresponding increase in usage. | Furnace is working harder than it should due to a repair issue, need for maintenance, or reduced efficiency. |
+Increased Energy Bills | A sudden spike in heating bills without a corresponding increase in usage. | The furnace is working harder than it should due to a repair issue, a need for maintenance, or reduced efficiency. |

 Other Warning Signs to Watch For